Help complete the Community Center Building Project and fireproof a life!

 Compelling statistics prove the effectiveness of Bethesda’s efforts to stabilize and encourage teenagers.

 Do you remember the story from Daniel chapter 3 about the three youths in the fiery furnace?
 Because of their faith in God, those three boys from Israel were shielded from the flames that were meant to destroy them!
 An angel of the Lord stood beside the three and prevented the fire from harming them.

 This powerful story parallels what we desire to do at the Community Center: build a foundation of faith in the young people God has entrusted to us, so that when they face the trials, the flames will not derail their lives, and they will have someone standing beside them through it all.

 Join us in preventing these children and teens from entering our shelters as adults.
 Your tax-deductible donation will raise a foundation of faith — and would mean so much to kids and families in our community.
 Please donate today.

 The Expansion/Renovation – Phase I

-- For over 25 years, we’ve been building equity in the Herr Street community of Northern Allison Hill, Harrisburg; reaching 50-75 kids and their families annually.
-Upon completion of this project, we will be able to increase our outreach to include up to 200 children, teens AND their families.
+- For over 25 years, we’ve impacted the Herr Street community of Northern Allison Hill, Harrisburg; reaching 50-75 kids and their families annually.
+Upon completion of this project, we will be able to increase our outreach to include up to 200 children, teens, AND their families.

-- The expanded land and renovated facilities will enable a much greater variety of indoor and outdoor activities and services for children, teens and adults.
-Phase I consisted of repurposing building to include a full-size gymnasium, teen rooms and computer lab.
+- The expanded land and renovated facilities will enable a greater variety of indoor and outdoor activities and services for children, teens, and adults.
+Phase I consisted of repurposing building to include a full-size gymnasium, teen rooms, and computer lab.